-Medicare is more expensive in Florida than in other regions, particularly in Miami.
+Medicare is more expensive in Florida than in other regions, particularly Miami.
 One reason is a higher percentage of beneficiaries living in the state.
 This forces insurance carriers to charge higher premiums for Medicare Supplement plans.
 However, Medicare Advantage plans in the area are really strong and many have a $0 premium with plenty of additional benefits.

 Who is eligible for Medicare in Miami, Florida?

 There are a few requirements to receive Medicare in Miami.
-You have to be a U.S. citizen or permanent legal resident who has lived in the U.S. for more than five years.
-You also have to demonstrate the need for health care/insurance assistance, be 65 years or older, have specific disabilities like blindness, be pregnant, and/or have children 18 years or younger.
+You must be a US citizen or permanent legal resident who has lived in the US for more than five years.
+You also have to demonstrate the need for health care/insurance assistance, be 65 years or older, have specific disabilities like blindness, be pregnant, or have children 18 years or younger.

 What is the income limit for Medicare in Florida?

 There is no income limit to qualify for Medicare.
 Most beneficiaries will receive Medicare Part A at no cost and pay a standard Part B premium.
 However, high-income beneficiaries may be subject to an Income Related Monthly Adjustment Amount or IRMAA.